DETAILED ACTION

 Regarding claim 14, Hong discloses “the second instruction message is configured to indicate at least one of: a connection state of the remote UE; or the relay UE to release a Uu bearer corresponding to the remote UE (See S1110 & S1130 Fig.11, the relay UE releases RRC connection with the remote UE).”

-Regarding claim 15, Hong discloses “the relay UE receives a second instruction message, wherein the second instruction message is transmitted by remote UE under a condition of timeout of a data inactivity timer, and the data inactivity timer starts timing when the remote UE detects that second data is transmitted (See S1330 Fig.13, remote UE sends information regarding release of RRC connection to relay UE; See ¶.142, the relay UE may be configured with timers for data inactivity of the Uu link and the SL.
+Regarding claim 15, Hong discloses “the relay UE receives a second instruction message, wherein the second instruction message is transmitted by the remote UE under a condition of timeout of the data inactivity timer, and the data inactivity timer starts timing when the remote UE detects that second data is transmitted (See S1330 Fig.13, remote UE sends information regarding release of RRC connection to relay UE; See ¶.142, the relay UE may be configured with timers for data inactivity of the Uu link and the SL.
 For example, the relay UE may be configured with timer(s) for data inactivity for at least one of the Uu link or the SL).”

 Regarding claim 17, Hong discloses “after receiving the second instruction message, the relay UE executes at least one of the following: releasing a Uu bearer corresponding to the remote UE; or transmitting a third instruction message to a network device, wherein the third instruction message is configured to indicate timeout of the data inactivity timer of the remote UE (See ¶.135, if there is no Uu data transmitted to the relay UE for a certain duration, a data inactivity timer may expire, the relay UE may autonomously release an RRC connection, and the relay UE may inform an RRC layer of this.
 For example, if there is no Uu data received by the relay UE for the certain duration and the data inactivity timer expires, the relay UE may directly release the RRC connection, and the relay UE may transfer information related to the release to the RRC layer; See ¶.152-154, if both the SL data inactivity timer and the Uu data inactivity timer expire, the UE may determine that the data inactivity timer expires, and the UE may enter an RRC_IDLE state; [0153] Referring back to FIG. 11, in step S1120, if the data inactivity timer of the relay UE expires, the relay UE may autonomously release the RRC connection.
 [0154] In step S1130, the relay UE may inform all linked remote UEs of the release of the RRC connection through SL.
 For example, the relay UE may inform relay UE(s) of the fact of the release of the RRC connection.
 For example, the relay UE may inform the remote UE of the release of the RRC connection by transmitting notification information through SL.
 For example, the RRC connection may be an RRC connection between the base station and the relay UE).”

-Regarding claim 18, Hong does not explicitly disclose what Back discloses “the network device transmits data inactivity timer duration to remote UE; the data inactivity timer duration is used for configuring the data inactivity timer by the remote UE, and the remote UE detects that second data is transmitted and determines to start timing by the data inactivity timer (Back, See Fig.13, the network sends downlink MAC PDU to the remote UE and data inactivity timer starts in gNB).”
+Regarding claim 18, Hong does not explicitly disclose what Back discloses “the network device transmits a data inactivity timer duration to the remote UE; the data inactivity timer duration is used for configuring the data inactivity timer by the remote UE, and the remote UE detects that second data is transmitted and determines to start timing by the data inactivity timer (Back, See Fig.13, the network sends downlink MAC PDU to the remote UE and data inactivity timer starts in gNB).”
 Therefore, this claim is rejected with the similar reasons and motivation set forth in the rejection of claim 10.

-Regarding claim 19, Hong does not explicitly disclose what Back discloses “the network device receives a third instruction message; and the network device determines timeout of data inactivity timer of remote UE based on the third instruction message (Back, See ¶.214, when the remote UE transmits a MAC PDU to the base station through the relay UE, the time at which the remote UE starts the data inactivity timer and the time at which the gNB receiving the MAC PDU starts the data inactivity timer; See ¶.221, when the base station receives data from the remote UE within a time interval determined in consideration of an increased delay due to a relay operation after a predefined data inactivity timer expires, the base station assumes an RRC CONNECTED state and continues operation; See Fig.14, uplink MAC PDU transmission from the remote to gNB).”
+Regarding claim 19, Hong does not explicitly disclose what Back discloses “the network device receives a third instruction message; and the network device determines timeout of the data inactivity timer of the remote UE based on the third instruction message (Back, See ¶.214, when the remote UE transmits a MAC PDU to the base station through the relay UE, the time at which the remote UE starts the data inactivity timer and the time at which the gNB receiving the MAC PDU starts the data inactivity timer; See ¶.221, when the base station receives data from the remote UE within a time interval determined in consideration of an increased delay due to a relay operation after a predefined data inactivity timer expires, the base station assumes an RRC CONNECTED state and continues operation; See Fig.14, uplink MAC PDU transmission from the remote to gNB).”
 Therefore, this claim is rejected with the similar reasons and motivation set forth in the rejection of claim 10.

 Contact Information